Read about program technologies

 - 60 participants each year receive specialized training presented by distinguished practicing experts.
 Classes cover intellectual property protection, market analysis and validation, competitive strategies, financial planning, technology valuation, securing capital, identifying the right collaboration, venture formation, and compelling presentations.
 30 finalists are selected for further services.

 - GCG’s Quicklook technology assessment research and reports are prepared for each of the 30 finalists.

 - Finalists present to an international panel of technology and business authorities, who in turn provide finalists constructive and timely feedback.

 - The top 15-25 commercialization candidates are selected and provided professional business development support to enter local and global markets.

 In addition to services for innovators, the program also provides basic and advanced international incubator management training for approximately twenty professionals per year.

 “The value of this program is in its competitiveness, and also in its opportunity to bring different expertise into one program: We have FICCI, we have IC² Institute, we have the Indo-US Science and Technology Forum, we have Lockheed Martin, and we have the Department of Science and Technology.
 They all operate in different spaces in their businesses, but in [the India Innovation Growth] program they are focused on nourishing the innovators and increasing the quality of this innovation process.”

 -Dr. T. Ramasami, India Secretary of Science and Technology

-For more information please contact Valerie Hase, firstname.lastname@example.org.
+For more information, please contact James Vance at firstname.lastname@example.org.